Empowering WebAssembly with Thin Kernel Interfaces: Introduction

-In this paper, we present the the \textbf{WebAssembly Linux Interface (\sysname)} as a new virtualization solution for Linux applications that leverages WebAssembly.
-Our key insight is that native operating systems' userspace syscall interfaces\footnote{ We liken syscalls to knives because they penetrate deeper system layers, yet come with risks. } are a highly stable, de facto standard upon which thousands of desktop, server, and embedded applications have been and continue to be built.
-By creating a thin Wasm interface for an existing operating system, we can easily virtualize entire software stacks from the bottom-up with little modification and run them on a diverse set of host ISAs.
-We show how this is achievable on Linux by solving several tricky yet important architectural decisions in modeling signals, processes, threads, and memory management in order to to bridge the mismatch between Wasm and Linux's execution model.
+In this paper, we propose \textit{thin kernel interfaces} for Wasm to enable a new virtualization solution for userspace applications.
+Our key insight is that operating systems' userspace syscall interfaces are a stable, de facto standard upon which thousands of desktop, server, and embedded applications have been and continue to be built.
+By creating a thin Wasm interface for existing operating systems, we can easily virtualize entire software stacks from the bottom-up with little modification and run them on a diverse set of host ISAs.

-In contrast to state-of-the-art system interface approaches~\cite{Wasix,WASI} for Wasm, \sysname does not define an entirely new API surface against which applications need to be refactored or rewritten, but rather faithfully models the underlying operating system.
-Our bottom-up approach means that porting applications only requires recompilation with a Wasm-enabled toolchain; this can be done with comparatively trivial effort, as their standard libraries and ABIs already operate over the Linux syscall API.
-Furthermore, \sysname is complementary to WASI: a complete Linux interface specification allows complex high-level APIs like WASI to be implemented as individually-sandboxed layers over the engine in terms of \sysname (Fig.~\ref{fig_wali_layering}).
-This makes API implementations ISA-portable and shareable across any Wasm engine implementing \sysname, reducing Wasm engine complexity and shrinking the trusted computing base.
+In contrast to existing system interfaces for Wasm, thin kernel interfaces do not define an entirely new API surface against which applications need to be refactored, but rather faithfully model the existing underlying operating system.
+The bottom-up approach means that porting applications only requires recompilation with a Wasm-enabled toolchain, which can be done quite trivially as standard libraries and ABIs are already written against the OS syscall API.
+Furthermore, kernel interfaces are both complementary and advantageous to higher-level APIs like WASI as a complete syscall specification allows them to be implemented as individually-sandboxed layers over the kernel interface (Fig.~\ref{fig_wali_layering}) as Wasm modules.
+Such layering makes high-level Wasm API implementations more \textbf{portable}, \textbf{safe}, and \textbf{reusable}, allowing them to work on any Wasm engine that exposes the same kernel interface.
+Furthermore, the complex trusted computed base (TCB) of the Wasm engine is now greatly simplified, as high-level APIs once necessarily embedded within the engine are now \textit{decoupled} from it.